guerdat/virgil-documentation/documentation.md

 The stoic target for this engine is 14.7, which represents the ideal air-fuel ratio for optimal combustion efficiency.

 The lambda_delay table captures the time delay from when the engine fires until the exhaust gasses reach the O2 sensor to measure the air fuel ratio.

+## Engine Operating Conditions
+The engine is considered at operating temperature when the coolant temperature (CLT) exceeds 165F.

+The engine is considered at idle when RPMs are around 1000 and the throttle position (TPS) is less than 2%.